DexCare provides a RESTful service for customers to access business information and perform actions against their DexCare managed environments.

 Using Acme as an example health system, there would be two tiers and the would be named the following:

 Because Acme is a demo tier, the UAT version of Acme doesn’t exist and is presented as an example.
 The PRD version of Acme will be used in all examples below and can be used to try out the calls.

 Your health system will be provided with the domain to use in your URLs.

-The calls that require a JWT in the header will be indicated with annotation of
+In this documentation, the calls that require a JWT in the header will be indicated with the annotation:

 AUTH TOKEN REQUIRED